 13 Mind-Blowing Facts About Canada’s Geography

-From "magical" lakes to record-breaking rocks, these eye-opening Canadian geography facts will have you seeing our country's landscapes in a new light.
+From "magical" lakes to record-breaking rocks, these eye-opening facts about Canada's geography will inspire you to see our country's landscapes in a new light.

 Nunavut is home to the tallest vertical drop on Earth

 Named after the Norse god of thunder, Nunavut’s Mount Thor features the world’s tallest vertical drop at a whopping 1.25 kilometres (4,100 feet).
 (Technically, the granite mountain’s 105-degree overhang means its slope is even steeper than vertical.)
 Located in Auyuittuq National Park on Baffin Island, Mount Thor has inevitably become a popular climbing and paragliding spot over the years, although the latter activity is banned.

 Inspired to explore the Great White North?
 Here are 10 great Canadian road trips you need to take at least once.

 A range of hills in the Northwest Territories is always on fire